On the Nonlocaity in the Goulomb Gauge External Field Problem: The problem of apparent nonlocality

 In the previous section we have found that, depending on $D_{\alpha\beta}$ (i.e. on the orientation of the body), a well defined fraction of the field angular momentum is found at a distance arbitrarily far (say light years away) from the body at rest.
-Remember now that the most characteristic feature of the Coulomb gauge is that the potential $\phi$ of a time dependent charge distribution $\rho ({\bf x}, t)$ is equal to its {\em instantaneous} Coulomb potential [1].
-Hence, when our body is allowed to rotate then the potential $\phi$ determining field angular momentum rotates together with it.
-Hence, in spite of the huge distance, the amount of this quantity at the far ends of the solenoid varies synchronously with the rotation of the body without any delay.
+When our body is allowed to rotate then the potential $\phi$ determining field angular momentum rotates together with it.
+Hence, in spite of the huge distance, the amount of this quantity at the far ends of the solenoid {\em varies synchronously} with the rotation of the body without any delay.
 Though from a purely computational point of view this apparent nonlocal behaviour presents no difficulty a simple explanation of it in terms of local interactions alone would certainly improve our understanding of this important aspect of electrodynamics\footnote{Another problem related to the nonlocal behaviour of the Coulomb gauge potential is the finiteness of signal (light) velocity.
 A substantial amount of literature has been devoted to this subject since W. Heisenberg proposed it to his disciple S. Kikuchi [2] and E. Fermi published his study of quantum electrodynamics [3].
 A recent discussion of this problem in a variety of gauges is found in [4] where references to earlier literature are also found.}.
 For this reason in the next section the results arrived at above will be rederived by means of explicitely local considerations.